yonilerner/bakkesmod-playlist-rank-viewer/README.md

 Or watch [Rocket Science's great video on how to install plugins)[https://www.youtube.com/watch?v=B0tbKsWlzvk]

 # Usage
-- Shift+N toggles the plugin
+- LeftShift+N toggles the plugin
 - N skips to the next player in the server